JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 Overview
 --------

 The comparison between observations and forecasts is an essential component of any data assimilation (DA) system and is critical for accurate Earth System Prediction.
 It is common practice to do this comparison in observation space.
-In JEDI, this is achieved through the Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`).
+In JEDI, this is achieved through the Unified Forward Operator (:doc:`UFO </inside/jedi-components/ufo/index>`).
 The principle job of UFO is to start from a model background state and to then simulate what that state would look like from the perspective of different observational instruments and measurements.

 In the data assimilation literature, this procedure is often represented by the expression :math:`H({\bf x})`.
 Here :math:`{\bf x}` represents prognostic variables -- plus dependent diagnostic variables -- on the model grid, typically obtained from a forecast, and :math:`H` represents the *observation operator* that generates simulated observations from that model state.
 The sophistication of observation operators varies widely, from in situ measurements where it may just involve interpolation and possibly a change of variables (e.g. radiosondes), to remote sensing measurements that require physical modeling to produce a meaningful result (e.g. radiance, GNSSRO).

 In this tutorial we will run an application called :math:`H({\bf x})`, which is often denoted in program and function names as ``HofX``.
-This tutorial will highlight some of the capabilities of JEDI's Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`) in the context of the MPAS interface to JEDI, :doc:`mpas-jedi <../../../inside/jedi-components/mpas-jedi/index>`.
+This tutorial will highlight some of the capabilities of JEDI's :doc:`Unified Forward Operator </inside/jedi-components/ufo/index>`) in the context of the MPAS interface to JEDI, :doc:`MPAS-JEDI </inside/jedi-components/mpas-jedi/index>`.

-With that aim, we will repurpose the description of mpas-jedi's ``hofx3d`` ctest that was executed in the :doc:`Build and test JEDI-MPAS <dev-container_mpas_jedi>` tutorial.
+With that aim, we will repurpose the description of MPAS-JEDI's ``hofx3d`` ctest that was executed in the :doc:`Build and test JEDI-MPAS <dev-container_mpas_jedi>` tutorial.
 We will use the quasi-uniform MPAS-Model 480km global mesh and the same observations as were simulated in that ctest.
-After completion of the simulation, we will analyze the observation-space results using post-processing tools available in the mpas-jedi repository.
+After completion of the simulation, we will analyze the observation-space results using post-processing tools available in the MPAS-JEDI repository.

 Step 1: Setup